Are you looking for a way to switch or convert custom post types in WordPress?

 Switching Post Types in the Block Editor

-First, you need to open up the page or post where you want to change the post type in the WordPress block editor.
+First, you need to open up the page/post to change the post type in the WordPress block editor.

-Once you are there, you must expand the ‘Summary’ tab from the block panel in the right corner of the screen.
+Once you are there, expand the ‘Summary’ tab from the block panel in the right corner of the screen.

 Here, you will notice a new ‘Post Type’ option added to the bottom of the tab.
 Simply click on the ‘Post’ link next to the ‘Post Type’ option to open the dropdown menu.

-After that, select the custom or default post type that you want to switch your content to.
+After that, select the custom or default post type to which you want to switch your content.

 This will display a confirmation message on your screen.